 Escape Respirator Challenge

+In December 2018, the DHS Science and Technology Directorate launched the $250,000 Escape Respirator Challenge.
+The challenge invited the innovation community to develop a compact, discreetly-carried escape respirator that can be used quickly for safe egress from smoke-filled, oxygen-deficient, and chemical, biological, and radiological (CBR) environments.
 Although commercial solutions for escape hoods or respirators exist, most currently-available models lack an oxygen delivery mechanism for respiratory protection when worn in an oxygen-deficient environment, such as a smoke-filled room.
-They also do not have the small form factor, in packaging or weight reduction, sought through this Challenge.
-Visit the Escape Respirator Challenge website for more details about DHS S&T’s technology design specifications.
+They also do not have the small form factor, in packaging or weight reduction, sought through the Challenge.

 Past Prize Challenges